growthepie/.github/profile/README.md

 ## gtp-frontend - Frontend Implementation

-The [`gtp-frontend`](https://github.com/growthepie/gtp-frontend) repository contains the frontend code for growthepie dashboard, designed to offer responsive and fast user experience.
+The [`gtp-frontend`](https://github.com/growthepie/gtp-frontend) repository contains the frontend code for growthepie platform, designed to offer a responsive and fast user experience.

 ### Features